epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 ## 4.c Deep dive into the expression models

-We begin by interrogating the brain-region segmentation implicitly learned by our decision tree when it is trained to reconstruct the plaque-distance field.
-Concretely, we approximate the murine brain with a 200×200 grid of spatial tiles and, within each tile, compute the average distance to the nearest plaque (which is then visualized as a colored field across the tissue).
-When comparing the inferred decision surface to the ground-truth plaque-distance field, several salient behaviors become apparent.
-First, the model recovers a prominent large-distance region in the ventricular area.Second, it trivially identifies “break-away” cells outside the brain boundary as being far from plaques.
-Finally-and most consequentially for downstream modeling-the tree draws a clear boundary between (i) coarser, more homogeneous regions around the diencephalon and (ii) finer-grained segmentation around the hippocampus and isocortex.
-This qualitative shift in granularity is consistent with plaques being more uniformly spaced in the diencephalon, in contrast to the more structured, regionally heterogeneous grouping observed in the hippocampus and isocortex.
+We begin by investigating the brain-region segmentation learned by our decision tree trained to predict plaque-distance from coordinates.
+For visualization, we approximate the murine brain with a 200×200 grid of spatial tiles and, within each tile, compute the average distance to the nearest plaque.
+This average distance is then visualized with color.

+When comparing the inferred decision surface to the ground-truth plaque-distance map, we can notice a prominent large-distance region in the ventricular area learned by the model.
+Further, the decision tree trivially identifies the "break-away" cells outside the brain boundary as being far from plaques.
+Finally, we can see that the tree draws a clear boundary between (i) coarser, more homogeneous regions around the diencephalon and (ii) finer-grained segmentation around the hippocampus and isocortex.
+This change in granularity is consistent with plaques being more uniformly spaced in the diencephalon, in contrast to the heterogeneous grouping observed in the hippocampus and isocortex.

 <p align="center">
   <!-- This was obtained with plot_true_vs_pred_heatmaps in results.ipynb -->
   <img src="src/data/figures/decision_tree_coarse.png" width="480">
   <br><em>Figure 31.
-Ground-truth plaque-distance field and decision-tree reconstruction on a 200×200 grid.</em>
+Ground-truth plaque-distance map and decision-tree reconstruction on a 200×200 grid.</em>
 </p>

-To assess whether our expression models genuinely generalize across space (rather than exploiting spatial autocorrelation), we adopt a tile-based cross-validation scheme that withholds contiguous tissue regions during training.
-We partition the brain into 391 square tiles, holding out 78 tiles (~20%) for testing and using the remaining 313 for training; importantly, the assignment is random at the tile level (not the cell level), so the model is prevented from “seeing” large chunks of brain tissue.
-This is a substantially more stringent scenario than holding out 20% of cells at random, because random cell-level splits still expose the model to the full spatial extent of the brain and can therefore inflate performance via spatial leakage.
+To measure the generalization capability of our expression models, we will introduce a tile-based cross-validation scheme.
+In this setting, we withhold contiguous tissue regions during training.

+Namely, we partition the brain into 391 square tiles.
+We will hold out 78 tiles (~20%) for testing and use the remaining 313 for training.
+In this setting, the train/test assignment is random at the tile level, not the cell level.
+As a result, we prevent the model from "seeing" large chunks of brain tissue.

+This is a substantially more strict scenario than holding out 20% of cells at random, because random cell-level splits still expose the model to the full  brain anatomy.
+This can inflate performance via spatial leakage.
+In other words, various (non-coordinate-based) predictors may act as proxies for coordinates, leading to spurious correlations picked up by the downstream model.

 <p align="center">
   <!-- This was obtained with plot_spatial_block_split in results.ipynb -->